irmen/prog8/docs/source/syntaxreference.rst

     asmsub multisub() -> uword @AY, bool @Pc, ubyte @X { ... }

+.. sidebar:: Using just one of the values

+    Sometimes it is easier to just have a single return value in the subroutine's signagure (even though it actually may return multiple values): this avoids having to put ``void`` for all other values.
+    It also allows it to be called in expressions such as if-statements again.
+    Examples of these second 'convenience' definition are library routines such as ``cbm.STOP2`` and ``cbm.GETIN2``, that only return a single value where the "official" versions ``STOP`` and ``GETIN`` always return multiple values.

 **Skipping values:** you are allowed to omit assignments of one or more values by putting ``void`` as the assignment target.
 One of the cases where this is useful is with boolean values returned in status flags such as the carry flag.
 Storing that flag as a boolean in a variable first, and then possibly adding an ``if flag...`` statement afterwards, is a lot less